jfrog/terraform-provider-artifactory/docs/resources/managed_user.md

 Provides an Artifactory managed user resource.
 This can be used to create and maintain Artifactory users.
 For example, service account where password is known and managed externally.

 Unlike `artifactory_unmanaged_user` and `artifactory_user`, the `password` attribute is required and cannot be empty.
+Consider using a separate provider to generate and manage passwords.

+~> The password is stored in the Terraform state file.
+Make sure you secure it.

 ## Example Usage